rustwasm/book/src/wasm-pack/setup.md

 ## Rust

-If you haven't already you'll need to install Rust!
-See [the setup section](../setup.html) for more details.
+If you haven't already, you'll need to install nightly Rust with the wasm toolchain!
+See [the setup section](setup.html) for more details.
 Once you've done that you'll need to install `wasm-pack`.

-Just run the following:

 ```bash
 $ cargo install wasm-pack